 Onset of asthma is usually in early life.
 A personal or family history of allergy, rhinitis, and eczema is often present.
 There is daily variability in symptoms, and patients have overt wheezing that usually rapidly responds to bronchodilators.
 Cough variant asthma mimics many features of COPD.

 Spirometry shows reversibility with bronchodilators.
 Pulmonary function tests show reversibility with bronchodilators and no decrease in diffusing capacity of the lung for carbon monoxide (DLCO).
-Sputum or blood eosinophilia is suggestive of asthma.
+Sputum or blood eosinophilia is suggestive of asthma, although may also be present in COPD.

 Usually a history of cardiovascular diseases is present.
 Patients report symptoms of orthopnea, and fine bibasilar inspiratory crackles may be heard on auscultation.

 B-type natriuretic peptide levels are usually elevated, and chest x-ray reveals increased pulmonary vascular congestion.
-Echocardiogram may confirm the diagnosis.
+Transthoracic echocardiogram establishes the structure and function of the left ventricle.

 There may be a history of recurrent infection in childhood.
 Large volume of purulent sputum is usually present.
 Coarse crackles may be heard on auscultation.
 History of pertussis or tuberculosis is a clue to diagnosis.